ToGiaBaoKDL/Sudoku_OCR/README.md

 5. **Return the Final Image** 📸
    - Overlays the solved numbers back onto the original board image.

+## 🌐 Try It Online
+Test the application directly using this link: [🔗 Live Demo](https://tgb-sudokuocr.streamlit.app/)

 ## ⚠️ Known Issues

 - ❌ **Handwritten digits** are not recognized accurately.